ropenscilabs/deposits/README.md

 performing actions on deposits services.
 Details of the methods can be seen in the [help file for the `depositsClient`](https://docs.ropensci.org/deposits/reference/depositsClient.html).
-All `deposits` operations start with a client constructed with the `new` function, for which the first parameter must be given to specify the service with which the client will connect:
+All `deposits` operations start with a client constructed with the `new()` function, with a first parameter specifying the desired deposits
+service:

 ``` r
 cli <- depositsClient$new ("zenodo")